ClancyLab/squid/README.rst

     [user@local]~% mkdir ~/programs; mkdir ~/.modules

+4. Setup a default environment file for lmod.
+In this case, we are making an empty one.

+..code-block:: bash

+    [user@local]~% touch ~/.modules/StdEnv.lua

+5. Ensure that lmod is setup.
+This can be done by ensuring that the ``.bashrc`` is updated accordingly.
+Note, do not blindly copy, but understand what the following lines of code do!

+..code-block:: bash

+    # LMOD Setup
+    if [ -f /usr/share/lmod/6.6/init/bash ]; then
+        . /usr/share/lmod/6.6/init/bash
+    fi
+    module use /home/$USER/.modules
+    if [ -z "$__Init_Default_Modules" ]; then
+      export __Init_Default_Modules=1;

+      LMOD_SYSTEM_DEFAULT_MODULES=${LMOD_SYSTEM_DEFAULT_MODULES:-"StdEnv"}
+      export LMOD_SYSTEM_DEFAULT_MODULES
+      module --initial_load --no_redirect restore
+    else
+      module refresh
+    fi

-4. Install as much as possible from squid.
+6. Install as much as possible from squid.
 This can be done by running the following command:

 ..code-block:: python